tenseg/page-list/readme.md

 * **parent** - by default parent="0";
 * **hierarchical** - by default: hierarchical="0";
+* **post_status** - by default post_status="publish,private,draft";

-This is done so that chile pages only appear thanks to the "recurse" parameter.
+This is done so that chile pages only appear thanks to the "recurse" parameter and all drafts and private pages are included.

 ## Frequently Asked Questions